 While influenza is not a reportable disease in Illinois, IDPH examines reports from many health care sites throughout the state.
 These sites include physician offices, emergency departments, and other clinics that report acute illness with influenza-like illness, and institutional settings such as nursing homes and prisons that report outbreaks.
 Accordingly, IDPH monitors disease trends and influenza activities as they occur on a weekly basis.

-A detailed surveillance report can be found here.
 This weekly surveillance report summarizes regional and state influenza data.
 All data in this report are provisional and may change as additional reports are received.
 Data are obtained from providers and health care facilities who voluntarily report influenza-like illness visit data from their facilities and submit clinical specimens for testing at IDPH laboratories.
 This is a sample which provides a picture of influenza activity in Illinois and not inclusive of every case of influenza in Illinois.

 Vaccination is the best way to protect against influenza infection.
 All Illinois residents aged 6 months and older should be vaccinated annually.

 - Flu vaccination can keep you from getting sick with flu.